Langmeil Winery

 Family owned and operated, Langmeil is believed to be home to the oldest Shiraz vineyard in the world, planted in 1843 where the iconic Langmeil Freedom 1843 Shiraz hails.

-The winery was one of the Barossa's original village settlements called Langmeil, with many of the 1840s buildings still standing today.
+The winery was one of Barossa's original village settlements called Langmeil, with many of the 1840s buildings still standing today.
 The abandoned winery was re-established in 1996 and has been awarded the Red Five Star rating in the James Halliday Australian Wine Competition since 2005.
 The Freedom 1843 Shiraz joined the prestigious Langton's Classification VI Honour Roll in 2014 and is in the category of Outstanding.

 Langmeil offers a large selection of Barossa wines, with knowledgeable friendly staff ready to assist you.
+Cellar Door tastings are a seated experience and bookings are preferred.

 Carpark